virginatlanticdevelopment/front-end-test/README.md

 1) The code must be your own work.
 If you have a strong case to use a small code snippet of someone else's e.g. a boilerplate function, it must be clearly commented and attributed to the original author
 1) You must include any unit tests you think are appropriate - Jest and Enzyme are set up already
-1) Give consideration to performance and accessability.
+1) Give consideration to performance and accessibility.
 Lighthouse scores are high - please keep them that way
-1) Code must be clear, consise and human readable.
+1) Code must be clear, concise and human readable.
 Simplicity is often key
 1) We do not want to see how well you can use a UI framework.
 This is a test and we want to see what you can create

 ## What it should do